-Purchased Leave ("48/52") is a flexible work scheme is to be a voluntary scheme whereby a full time or part time employee can apply to take up to eight weeks annual leave in a year and receive 48 weeks' salary, which would be payable over the full 52 weeks.
+Purchased Leave ("48/5“") is”a flexible work scheme is to be a voluntary scheme whereby a full time or part time employee can apply to take up to eight weeks annual leave in a year and receive 48 weeks' sal’ry, which would be payable over the full 52 weeks.
 It is only available if the employee has four (4) weeks or less of accrued leave at the time of the application.

 This arrangement will be subject to agreement between the Employer and the Employee, with approval being based on the operational requirements.
 The Employer reserves the right to decline any application.
 The 48/52 flexible work scheme is available to all staff members except casual staff.